Burnout Prevention: Strategies for Teams and Leaders

 January 7, 2026

 Burnout isn't just feeling tired after a busy week.
-The World Health Organization classifies it as an occupational phenomenon characterized by exhaustion, cynicism, and reduced professional efficacy.
+The World Health Organization classifies it as an occupational phenomenon characterized by exhaustion and reduced efficacy.
 In today's always-on work culture, it's reaching epidemic levels.

 Recognizing the Warning Signs